p7e4/dnsearch/README.md

 using rapid7 open dns data search subdomain and reverse ip

 ## note
-It is recommended to use https://github.com/Cgboal/SonarSearch
++ It is recommended to use https://github.com/Cgboal/SonarSearch
++ You need to update the download url in the build.sh first, which can be obtained from https://opendata.rapid7.com/

 ## build data